 March 6, 2009

 Colossus is a software program developed by CSC and marketed to insurance companies for use in the adjustment of bodily injury claims.
 Throughout the country, insurance companies used Colossus to secretly underpay bodily injury claims, and through efforts coordinated by CSC, prevent claimants from discovering both the use and function of the program.
-NPR, along with co-counsel, took on the entire automobile insurance industry and CSC to ensure this practice was halted and that first-party claimants were compensated for the financial harm done to them through the secretive use of Colossus.
+NP, along with co-counsel, took on the entire automobile insurance industry and CSC to ensure this practice was halted and that first-party claimants were compensated for the financial harm done to them through the secretive use of Colossus.